Jared-Godar/codeup_notes/admin/daily_quotes.md

 Ten things nobody told you about being creative:
 "Art that only comes from the head isn't any good."

 Coding / data science *is* a creative enterprise.
 Ideas and inspiration often come while working on other things.
-Maintaining balance makes us better, not a problem from not soding all the time.
+Maintaining balance makes us better, not a problem from not coding all the time.
 Balance is essential.

 22SEP21
 > "A program is a building of thought.", - Marjn Haverbeke